anushkasdev/Weatherly/README.md

 💡 Inspiration

-Weatherly was built as part of my React learning journey.
+Weatherly is built as part of my React learning journey.
 The goal was to create a simple yet modern weather app that is both functional and user-friendly.